genelet/godbi/README.md

 1 | the primary key name in the foreign table
-2 | the signature name of foreign table's primary key 3 | the corresponding column of foreign table's PK in the current table 4 | the signature name of the corresponding column
+2 | the signature name of foreign table's primary key 3 | the corresponding column of foreign table's PK in the current table 4 | the signature name of current table's primary key

 <br />